Louis Bonnier: Pre-war career: 1886–1914

-Examples of Bonnier's early work were four houses he built in Ambleteuse, Nord (1892), the town hall in Templeuve (1893) and the Flé house in Ambleteuse (1894).
+Examples of Bonnier's early work were four houses he designed in Ambleteuse, Nord (1892), the Hôtel de Ville (town hall) in Templeuve (1893) and the Flé house in Ambleteuse (1894).

 These illustrated his taste for rationality, economy and subordination of decoration to structure.

-With his work on the town hall at Issy-les-Moulineaux he showed his ability to discard period styles of architecture and to make use of new materials.
+With his work on the Hôtel de Ville at Issy-les-Moulineaux he showed his ability to discard period styles of architecture and to make use of new materials.

 This made his work attractive to the nouveau-riche.

 He was named Architect of the City of Paris in 1884.

 Bonnier shared an interest in Japanese prints and stencil patterns with Siegfried Bing, and in 1895 was the main architect and designer for the renovation of Bing's shop at 22 rue de Provence in Paris, the Maison de l'Art Nouveau.
 Bing had first asked Victor Horta for plans, but had rejected them as too expensive.

 Bonnier designed the grillwork for the entrance to the Japanese section of the shop on Rue Chauchat, and oversaw placement of the glass cupola over the corner turret.
 He oversaw the decorations and architectural changes to the shop, working with artisans such as Frank Brangwyn, an English Arts and Crafts designer.

 The shop opened in December 1895.

 The success of Bing's shop led to further commissions.

 He designed a globe based on the concept of the anarchist geographer Élisée Reclus for the Paris Exposition Universelle (1900).